-The Emerald Community Hub will integrate a range of community groups and programs including a multi-purpose community space, Emerald U3A, Emerald Men’s Shed, 3MDR community radio station, Emerald Toy Library and the Eastern Dandenong Ranges Project group, enabling and supporting various volunteer and community initiatives.
+The Emerald Community Hub will support a range of volunteer and community initiatives.
+It will bring together community groups and programs including a multi-purpose community space, Emerald U3A, Emerald Men’s Shed, Emerald Toy Library and the Eastern Dandenong Ranges Project group.

 Council is pleased to see works underway and acknowledges the community, stakeholders and contributors for their ongoing collaboration and perseverance.
 In particular, we thank the Advisory Group, who worked diligently to ensure the project moved forward, and the Emerald Mechanics Institute, who have managed programs at the existing hall for the community over the past 25 years.

-The Hills Hub has been a project three years in the making and is being developed in close consultation with the local community.
+The Hills Hub has been 3 years in the making and developed in close consultation with the local community.

-This group met on a monthly basis from February 2015 and commenced the first phase of the design process, and the preferred design concept was endorsed by the community after extensive engagement and consultation.
+The advisory group met monthly from February 2015 and started the first phase of the design process.
+The preferred design concept was endorsed by the community after extensive engagement and consultation.